 The company will continue to closely monitor the uranium market and any actions or remedies resulting from the Working Group's report, DOE's and DOC's efforts, or legislative actions, which may positively impact the uranium production industry.
 Until such time, the company will continue to minimize costs and maximize runway to maintain current operations and avoid unnecessary dilution while maintaining the operational readiness needed to ramp-up production when called upon.

 About Ur-Energy Inc.

-Ur-Energy is a uranium mining company operating the Lost Creek in-situ recovery uranium facility in south-central Wyoming.
+Ur-Energy is a uranium mining company operating the Lost Creek in situ recovery uranium facility in south-central Wyoming.
 It has produced, packaged and shipped more than 2.6 million pounds from Lost Creek since the commencement of operations.
-Applications are under review by various agencies to incorporate the company's LC East project area into the Lost Creek permits and to operate at its Shirley Basin project.
+Applications are under review by various agencies to incorporate the company's LC East project area into the Lost Creek permits and to operate at the company's Shirley Basin project.
 Ur-Energy is engaged in uranium mining, recovery and processing activities, including the acquisition, exploration, development and operation of uranium mineral properties in the United States.
-Shares of Ur-Energy trade on the NYSE American under the symbol URG and on the Toronto Stock Exchange under the symbol URE.
-Ur-Energy's corporate office is in Littleton, Colo.; its registered office is in Ottawa, Ont.
+Shares of Ur-Energy trade on the New York Stock Exchange American under the symbol URG and on the Toronto Stock Exchange under the symbol URE.
+Ur-Energy's corporate office is in Littleton, Colo., and its registered office is in Ottawa, Ont.